 Data was compiled and analyzed to determine the regional trends, using five years of pedestrian crash reports as detailed in Section 7.
 In addition, an online public opinion survey was conducted with assistance by TxDOT between May 6 and July 5, 2019.
-The survey is further detailed in Section 7.3 with a summary of results located in Appendix E.
+On June 10, 2019, NCTCOG hosted a public meeting to solicit additional feedback and promote the online survey.
+The survey is further detailed in Section 7.3 with a summary of outreach, engagement, and results located in Appendix E.